 Australia, the world’s sixth largest country by total area, is surrounded by the Indian and Pacific oceans.
-The country boasts an extensive coastline of over 34,000 kilometres, and is home to some of the most amazing beaches in the world.
+The country boasts an extensive coastline of over 34,000 kilometres and is home to some of the most amazing beaches in the world.
 If you love the sun and the sand, this is the perfect place for you!
 People from over 100 countries have migrated to Australia over the years, making it one of the most culturally diverse places in the world.
-With its quaint neighbourhoods and communities, many have settled down and made Australia their new home.
+With its quaint neighbourhoods and communities, many have settled down from Singapore and globally, and made Australia their new home permanently.

 Visa and Citizenship

-Given that there are over 50 types of working and skilled visas, figuring out which one applies to you can be tedious.
-To help you out, Australia’s Department of Home Affairs has created a great resource, Visa Finder, where you can simply input your details and it will recommend visas that are most appropriate for you.
+Given that there are over 50 types of working and skilled visas, figuring out which one applies to you for your move can be tedious.
+To help you emigrate better, Australia’s Department of Home Affairs has created a great resource, Visa Finder, where you can simply input your details, and it will recommend visas that are most appropriate for you.

-You might also be eligible for citizenship it you have lived in Australia for 4 years and have not be absent from the country for more than a year within that duration.
-Check out the Residence Calculator to see if you meet the residence requirements.
+You might also be eligible for citizenship if you emigrate and have lived in Australia for four years and have not been absent from the country for more than a year within that duration.
+Check out the Residence Calculator on how to find out if you meet the residency requirements.

 Work permit process for foreigners

 When on the hunt for a property, you may hear words such as “flats”, “houses” and “units”.
 Generally, locals refer to apartments as flats.
-Houses on the other hand are larger and includes an outdoor space.
+Houses, on the other hand, are larger and include outdoor space.
 Units are usually referring to larger flats with split levels like a house but built in blocks like flats.
 You can search for rental prices online on realestate.com.au.